awsdocs/amazon-transcribe-developer-guide/doc_source/limits-med-guidelines.md

 ## Quotas<a name="limits-med"></a>

-Amazon Transcribe Medical has the following quotas that are not alterable:
+Amazon Transcribe Medical has the following quotas\.
+They can't be changed:

 | Description | Quotas |